azad6026/nikpro-source/content/blog/important-tips-about-react-useeffect-hook-explained.md

 ```

-### React cleanup or Unmont effect
+### React cleanup or Unmount effect

-Hwever we might need cleanups or performing a componentWillUnmount job in some cases.
-We need to returna function from our hook to make that happen:
+However we might need cleanups or performing a componentWillUnmount job in some cases.
+We need to return a function from our hook to make that happen:

 ```
 useEffect(() => {